johndimm/donelist/public/USER_GUIDE.md

 ### First Time Use

-1. **Open the Application**: Navigate to the Done List app in your browser
+1. **Open the Application**: Navigate to the Freedom of Choice app in your browser
 2. **Create Your First Category**:
    - Click on any day in the calendar
    - Click the "New" button or "Create First Category"